-- i.
-Disclosures - Within seven working days from the date of joining every Employee must submit to the Compliance Officer a Holding Statement of the Securities held by him/her and/or his/her immediate family & dependents, in the format given in the enclosed Annexure A. - Thereafter, annually all the employees including the Access Persons should upload / submit his/her Holding Statement of securities (including the holding statements of their immediate family & dependents) as on 31st March every year, within the next 30 days. - As regards, the CEO, he/she shall submit the Holding Statement/s, as stated above, to the Board of Directors. - On completion of any and every transaction of Securities, all the employees including Access Person shall upload the Transaction Statement on the Portal, within seven working days from the date of transaction for record. - ii.
-Prior Approval for Transactions - Every Access Person is required to seek prior approval of the Compliance Officer for entering into a securities transaction.
-This includes all transactions of the Access Person and his/her immediate family & dependents, including those through initial public offerings (IPOs).
-Normally, such prior approvals are to be sought through the Portal.
-However, in case of approval for transactions in Initial Public Offerings (IPOs) and in certain exceptional cases the Compliance Officer may allow the employee to seek prior written approval by submitting a request in duplicate, in the format given in the enclosed Annexure B. - The Compliance Officer shall, obtain prior approval from the CEO for entering into a securities transaction. - The Compliance Officer shall approve / reject the request raised by the Access Person through the Portal.
-However, in case of prior approval sought in writing through submission of Annexure B, the Compliance Officer shall convey the approval / disapproval, by returning to the Access Person, a duly signed duplicate copy of his/her request form. - As regards the Compliance Officer, he/she shall obtain prior approval of the CEO by raising a request through the Portal and/or in case of IPOs by submitting a written request in duplicate in the format given in the enclosed Annexure B.
+- Within seven working days from the date of joining every Employee must submit to the Compliance Officer a Holding Statement of the Securities held by him/her and/or his/her immediate family & dependents, in the format given in the enclosed Annexure A. - ii.
+Thereafter, annually all the Employees including the Access Persons should submit his/her consolidated Statement of Holding of all securities (including the holding statements of their immediate family & dependents) as on 31st March every year, within 30 working days from the end of the financial year. - iii.
+As regards, the CEO, he/she shall submit the Holding Statement/s, as stated above, to the Compliance Officer who shall place the same before the Board of Directors for their noting at the ensuing Board Meeting. - iv.
+On completion of any and every transaction of Securities, all the Employees including Access Person shall upload the Transaction Statement on STAMP, within seven working days from the date of transaction for record.
+In respect of securities transactions in IPOs, Right Issues, Buy-back, etc., the Employees / Access Person shall upload the Transaction Statement on the Portal, within seven working days from the date of allotment of securities / receipt of communication of the transaction from the company/broker/R&TA/DP.